 The test crew at mbr are passionate mountain bikers and, just like you, we want to know which bikes are the best; it really is that simple.
 As such, we wouldn’t dream of recommending a bike that we didn’t have 100 per cent confidence in, and that’s a big part of why our bike tests are the most trusted.

 Given our lofty standards, it’s hardly surprising that there are plenty of good bikes that narrowly miss out on a shot at the title.
-One bike that instantly springs to mind is the Giant Reign 27.5 1, which we tested in the February issue.

 Splitting hairs?
-Possibly!
+Possibly.
 But we stand by those tough decisions month in, month out, as only the bikes that are nigh on perfect should score top marks.

 The retail landscape is also evolving, with direct sales brands playing an increasing role in the way we buy bikes.
 Previously, they were all about getting the best possible bang for your buck, but as Canyon and YT Industries have both proved, innovation and performance are now the driving force that’s seeing more and more riders buying bikes direct from the source.

-But enough about the state of play of the bike industry, let’s take a closer look at the standout bikes of 2015 before we reveal the winner of this year’s Bike of the Year award…
+But enough about the state of play of the bike industry, let’s take a closer look at the standout bikes of 2016 before we reveal the winner of this year’s Bike of the Year award…

-The shortlist: best mountain bikes 2015
+The best mountain bikes 2016 shortlist